How To Be A Mean Girl In Five Easy Steps

 Does a Mean Girl have an advantage over the rest of us?

 Like, does a Mean Girl have more shoes, money, or a faster car?
-Does she ever gain weight, or does she burn up those hot fudge sundaes that she ate the way she burns dollar bills with her Cuban cigars, while she’s lounging poolside?
+Does she ever gain weight, or does she burn up those hot fudge sundaes she eats the way she burns dollar bills with her Cuban cigars while lounging poolside?

 I never learned how to be a mean girl in school, and am not even sure they were around then, but they must have existed from time immemorial.
 How else did that baroness learn how to kill 400 young virgins and drain their blood back in the Dark Ages?
 That baroness had Mean Girl Mojo down pat.

-I began to study this whole mean girl thing after deciding to try my hand at a Lifetime Movie, which happened after an imbroglio with a real life Mean Girl.
-I came up with some killer titles, so to speak:
+I began to study this whole mean girl thing after deciding to try my hand at a Lifetime Movie title, which happened right after an imbroglio on the internet.

 The Woman From Hicksville and Who She Pissed Off